paolini/jsbubble/README.md

 You can try to change the precision (shorter segments) and the velocity (faster evolution).
 This might lead to instabilities and blow ups.

+# local development

+To run the program locally, clone the repository and open the file `index.html` in a browser.

 ## copyright

  Copyright 2021, 2022 Emanuele Paolini (emanuele.paolini@unipi.it)